akscodebay/library-api-microservices-project/README.md

 # library-api-microservices-project
-spring boot library api with users and books micro-services
+Spring boot library api with users and books micro-services.

+API-gateway, Eureka naming server and centralized config server are also in this project which can be found in there respective folders.